 - What to do with building materials and large appliances

-Thanks to a savvy shopper who suggested this idea, and Kolbi at Goodwill of the Heartland, we’ve arranged for a Goodwill donation truck to be in North Liberty on the last day of the citywide garage sales.
+Thanks to a savvy shopper who suggested this idea, and Kolbi at Goodwill of the Heartland, we’re partnering with Goodwill to have a donation truck in North Liberty on the last day of the citywide garage sales.

 List of prohibited items